 Elna Paul Chalisserry, Seung Yun Nam* and Sukumaran Anil Pages 530 - 537 ( 8 )

 Background: Enhancement of the bone regenerative capacity of the bone substitutes could be achieved by incorporating bioactive agents such as proteins, and different drugs.
-Simvastatin, an inhibitor of cholesterol synthesis, stimulate bone formation by enhancing the expression of bone morphogenetic protein-2 (BMP-2) in osteoblasts.
+Simvastatin, an inhibitor of cholesterol synthesis, stimulates bone formation by enhancing the expression of Bone Morphogenetic Protein-2 (BMP-2) in osteoblasts.

 Methods: Twelve adult, New Zealand white rabbits were used in the study.
-Twenty-four defects of size 5 x8 mm were crated on the lateral aspect of the femoral condyle.
-The defects were filled with either nano hydroxyapatite (nHA) particles alone and nHA with Simvastatin (SIM).
+Twenty-four defects of size 5x8 mm were created on the lateral aspect of the femoral condyle.
+The defects were filled with either Nano-Hydroxyapatite (nHA) particles alone or nHA with Simvastatin (SIM).
 The condyles were retrieved after 8 weeks and analyzed using micro CT and histology.

 Bone regeneration, simvastatin, drug delivery system, osteoconductivity, nano-hydroxyapatite, tissue engineering.

 Interdisciplinary Program of Biomedical, Electrical & Mechanical Engineering, Pukyong National University, Busan, Korea and Center for, Marine-Integrated Biomedical Technology (BK21 Plus), Pukyong National University, Busan, Interdisciplinary Program of Biomedical, Electrical & Mechanical Engineering, Pukyong National University, Busan, Korea and Center for, Marine-Integrated Biomedical Technology (BK21 Plus), Pukyong National University, Busan, Department of Dentistry, Hamad Medical Corporation, P.O.
 Box 3050, Doha